Malo (island)

 The climate is perhumid tropical.
-The average annual amount of rainfall is roughly 3000 mm.
+The average annual rainfall is roughly 3000 mm.
 The island is frequently subjected to cyclones and earthquakes.

 Geography

 Like most of the islands of Vanuatu, Malo is of volcanic origin.
 The highest point on the island is Malo Peak, which rises to 326 m above sea level.

 The main products of the island are copra and cocoa.
 Both crops are grown on plantations.

 Natural history

 A 5,650 ha tract, encompassing the western end of the island, has been recognised as an Important Bird Area (IBA) by BirdLife International, because it supports populations of Vanuatu megapodes, Vanuatu kingfishers, palm lorikeets, fan-tailed gerygones, and Vanuatu white-eyes.

 The pseudohermaphroditic Narave pig is found on the island.
-The pig considered to be sacred by the people of Malo Island.
+The people of Malo Island consider the pig to be sacred.

 Demographics

 In 1979, the island had a population of 2,312.
 The 1999 census found a population of 3,532.
 By the 2009 census, the total population had grown to 4,273, an increase of 21% since 1999.
 Avunatari (Abnetare), the main center on the northwest coast, had 600 people in 1999.

-There are two main cultural groups on the island of Malo, the cultural group of Auta that inhabits the western part of the island as well as the cultural group of Tinjivo that inhabits the eastern portion of the island.
-Both these cultural group speak a variant of the Tamambo language.
-Malo is also the name of the Austronesian language spoken on the island.
+There are two main cultural groups on the island of Malo: the group of Auta in the west, and the group of Tinjivo in the east.
+Both these groups speak a variant of the Tamambo language (which is also called Malo).

 The earliest archaeological evidence of human habitation in Vanuatu is from a site on Malo that was settled circa 1400 BC.
 Artifacts from this early settlement are characteristic of the Lapita culture.